1460 FANO, ITALY

 C. 1460 - 1554 SOLOMON IBN VERGA (Spain-Turkey)

 Physician and scholar.
 His is famed for his Shevet Judah (Staff/ tribe of Judah) a historical chronicle .
 He relates various persecutions (64 in number), beginning with the destruction of the second temple.
 Ibn Verga tried to analyze the source of these persecutions, proposing that it is flamed by jealousy, and religious fanaticism both stemming from a lack of education.
+This said he readily admitted that he was pessimistic as to whether they would do any good.
 It was first printed in 1550, and translated into Yiddish in 1591, then into Latin, Spanish and German.
 Although there are questions as to the accuracy of his work, it is considered one of the greatest accomplishments of Hebrew literature during the renaissance rn

 1461 August 10, ALFONSO DE ESPINA (Spain)